Which of the following is a necessary condition for the Coase The... | Study Prep in Pearson+

 1

-Understand the Coase Theorem: It states that if property rights are well-defined and transaction costs are zero or negligible, private parties can negotiate to resolve externalities efficiently without government intervention.
+Understand the Coase Theorem: It states that if property rights are well-defined and transaction costs are negligible, private parties can negotiate to resolve externalities efficiently without government intervention.

-Identify the key conditions for the Coase Theorem to hold: (1) Property rights must be clearly defined so that parties know who has the legal authority over the resource causing the externality, and (2) Transaction costs (costs of bargaining, enforcing agreements, etc.) must be negligible to allow efficient negotiation.
+Identify the key conditions for the Coase Theorem to hold: (1) Property rights must be clearly defined so that parties know who has the legal authority over the resource causing the externality, and (2) Transaction costs (costs of bargaining, enforcing agreements, etc.) must be negligible or very low.

-Analyze the options given: The condition about firms operating under perfect competition or identical cost structures is not necessary for the Coase Theorem; it focuses on property rights and transaction costs.
+Recognize that other options such as perfect competition, government price ceilings, or the sign of the externality (positive or negative) are not necessary conditions for the Coase Theorem to apply.

-Recognize that government intervention like price ceilings is not required under the Coase Theorem because private negotiation should lead to efficient outcomes if conditions hold.
+Focus on the importance of clearly defined property rights because without them, parties cannot negotiate effectively, and without low transaction costs, bargaining may be too costly to reach an efficient outcome.

 Watch next